A Counsellor's Perspective

 Within an accepting empathic and genuine relationship there is more freedom to explore due to the lack of criticism.

-At the same time I am in touch with my own perspective so that I can share my insights with you when appropriate and so that I can remain grounded and supportive.
+At the same time I endeavour to be in touch with my own perspective so that I can share my insights with you when appropriate and so that I can remain grounded and supportive.

 Having an awareness of my feelings and emotions allows me to be authentic and sincere.
 I hope that you will find my genuineness and honesty trustworthy and secure so that you feel safe enough to explore challenging areas and emotions.